sonnysideup/peekaboo/README.md

 For now, the only trace level supported is "info", but there are plans to support all trace levels in the future.
 Also, this first cut only provides tracing for _instance_ methods.

-When creating a new class, include Peekaboo and then call `enable_tracing_on`, passing it a list of method names to trace.
+When creating a new class, include Peekaboo and then call `enable_tracing_for`, passing it a list of method names to trace.

     class Example
       include Peekaboo
-      enable_tracing_on :foo, :bar
+      enable_tracing_for :foo, :bar

       def foo
         #...